-As I read on about them, I found that the sphinx moths are often called hummingbird moths.
+As I read on about them, I found that many call the sphinx moths hummingbird moths.
 There is actually a hummingbird moth in the family (Hymaris thysbe), so the common name for the class of moths is a bit of a misnomer.
 Nonetheless, many of the sphinx moths hover and drink nectar from their proboscis.

 The very moth with which I was fascinated was not present in my garden because I had been killing all of its caterpillars!

-I changed course with my wiggly prize.
+I changed my course with my wiggly prize.
 There are no more juicy hornworm snacks for the chickens on our farm.
 Instead, I called the kids out and we put it in a large jar.
 Now, of course, we can’t allow the hornworm to take over the tomato row or we won’t have any tomatoes.
-They can strip a plant in no time, so we had to come up with a few new strategies to coexist.
+They can strip a plant in no time, so we need new strategies to coexist.